Yoga >> Yoga Poses >> Ashtanga Yoga Poses

 Ashtanga Yoga Series - Poses And Postures

 Astanga yoga is a school of yoga founded by Pattabhi Jois, and based on the teachings and philosophy outlined in the Yoga Sutras by Patanjali.
+It is based on his idea that there are eight spiritual practices that need to be followed to achieve purification.

 This idea is in fact the basis for the name of this discipline, which literally means ‘eight limb yoga’.
 This form of yoga is primarily concerned with the mind, which is why it is also called raja yoga.